 In the operating room or another controlled setting, a doctor will typically sedate the person using an anesthetic.
 The doctor will then insert an instrument called a laryngoscope into the person’s mouth to aid insertion of the flexible tubing.

 The doctor uses the laryngoscope to locate sensitive tissues, such as the vocal cords, and avoid damaging them.
 If the doctor is having trouble seeing, they may insert a tiny camera to help guide them.

-In the operating room, doctors usually use intubation to help a person breathe while they are under anesthesia.
+In the operating room, doctors usually use intubation to help a person breathe while they are under anesthetic.

 Once they have inserted the tube, a doctor will listen to the person’s breathing to make sure the tube is in the correct spot.
-The tube is typically attached to a ventilator.
+A doctor typically attaches the tube to a ventilator.

 When the person no longer has difficulty breathing, the doctor will remove the tube from the person’s throat.